Prince-hash-lab/Movie-lens-case-study-/README.md

 entries and/or test entries
 - Movies are mostly entered by hand, so errors and inconsistencies may exist

-Tasks to Be Performed
+# TASKS TO BE PERFORMED
+### Data Acquisition
-->	Data acquisition of the movielens dataset
+- Data acquisition of the MovieLens dataset, including:
-	•	users dataset
+  - Users dataset
-	•	rating dataset
+  - Rating dataset
-	•	movies dataset
+  - Movies dataset

-->	Perform the Exploratory Data Analysis (EDA) for the users dataset
+### Exploratory Data Analysis (EDA) for Users Dataset
-	•	Visualize user age distribution
+- Visualize user age distribution
-	•	Visualize overall rating by users
+- Visualize overall rating by users
-	•	Visualize overall rating by Gender
+- Visualize overall rating by gender
-	•	Find and visualize the user rating of the movie “Toy Story”
+- Find and visualize the user rating of the movie “Toy Story”
-	•	Find and visualize the viewership of the movie “Toy Story” by age group
+- Find and visualize the viewership of the movie “Toy Story” by age group
-	•	Find and visualize the top 25 movies by viewership rating
+- Find and visualize the top 25 movies by viewership rating
-	•	Find the rating for a particular user of user id = 2696 o	Visualize the rating data by user of user id = 2696 ->	Perform machine learning on first 500 extracted records
+- Find the rating for a particular user with user id = 2696
+  - Visualize the rating data for user id = 2696

+### Machine Learning on First 500 Extracted Records
+- Perform machine learning on the first 500 extracted records
-	•	Use the following features:
+- Use the following features:
-		o	movie id
-		o	age
-		o	occupation
+  - Movie ID
+  - Age
+  - Occupation
-->	Use rating as label
+- Use rating as the label

+### Train and Test Data Preparation
+- Create train and test datasets and perform the following:
+  - Create a histogram for movie, age, and occupation

+# RESULTS
 <table>
   <tr>
     <td>Distribution of users by Age Group</td>